Worthington Simpson Duplex

 This pump was acquired in October 2007 and believed to have been used at a Nursery and Mushroom farm in Hockley, Essex.
 It has been out of use for years and was seized solid.

-The pump is the basic one piece casting unlike the other 3 x 2 x 3 pump in the collection.
+The pump has the standard one piece casting unlike the other 3x2x3 pump in the collection.
 It was build for water duties as it is fitted with bronze rods and screw glands.
 It has been fully stripped, restored and run on air in July 2008 trouble free.
+This pump has now been transferred to the Internal Fire Museum in W Wales to be used to transfer condensate from the sump in the steam hall.
+(Oct 2022), and replaces pump No.5073573 originally proposed for this duty.

 Size: 4½" steam cylinders, 2¾" pumping cylinders with 4" stroke